javascriptlove/haunt/README.md

 **`waitFor`**

 `.waitFor(selector, [ms])` wait for specific selector to appear on page with an optional timeout specified, defaulting to 30000ms.
+If `selector` is a function, it will run that function as a tester in the page context, and will expect the function to return true when condition is fulfilled.

 **`setValue`**